top of page

 But, on that Sunday, I was sitting in the back row.
 I believe a man named Garland - and whose last name I'll reserve for privacy - was sitting on the end of the row.
 The reason I remember that will become apparent.

 I don't recall what hymns were sung or the sermon.
-I don't recall why I was in the back row since I usually sat with my parents or grandparents or an aunt or a cousin.
-But when the invitation was offered at the end of the service, many young people walked down the aisle to accept Jesus into their heart.
+But when the song of invitation was offered at the end of the service, many young people walked down the aisle to accept Jesus into their heart.
 I wanted to accept Him also.
 So, I nudged Garland out of the way and walked down the aisle.

 And, so, I walked down the aisle.
 I think there were 5 or 6 young people who walked down the aisle that day, and 5 or 6 more the week before.
 I believe I recall that my cousin, Debbie, was one.
 I also recall that my daddy was the "church clerk" and it was his job to fill out cards for everyone who walked down the aisle.
 And, I recall the tears in his eyes when he was recording mine.